ronnywestphal/GD32VF103_riscv/DAC_Octave_Sinewave/README.md

 ## Sine Wave To Audio
 The tones are genereted using a 4x4 keyboard where each button corresponds to a frequency of a hardcoded sinewave.
-The core clock speed is 108MHz so to achieve frequencies around 4.5-7KHz, the pre scaler of timer 5 is set to 108, then the values in Counter Auto Reload, which is controlled by the keyboard, ranges between 143 and 227.
+The desired frequencies are achieved by manipulating how fast the superloop handles the periodic tasks by using the keyboard to change the values in Counter Auto Reload.
+Values between 143 and 227 corresponds to frequencies between 4.4 and 7.5KHz.